Code on Wages, 2019

 The Code on Wages, 2019, also known as the Wage Code, is an Act of the Parliament of India that consolidates the provisions of four labour laws concerning wage and bonus payments and makes universal the provisions for minimum wages and timely payment of wages for all workers in India.
 The Code repeals and replaces the Payment of Wages Act, 1936, the Minimum Wages Act, 1948, the Payment of Bonus Act, 1965, and the Equal Remuneration Act, 1976.

 Background

-The Narendra Modi administration began considering a plan in 2015 to consolidate India's 44 labour laws into four codes in order to rationalize labour laws and improve ease of doing business.
-Finance Minister Nirmala Sitharaman stated in her 2019 Union Budget speech, "This will ensure that process of registration and filing of returns will get standardised and streamlined.
-With various labour related definitions getting standardised, it is expected that there shall be less dispute."
+The Narendra Modi administration began considering a plan in 2015 to consolidate India's 44 labour laws into four codes in order to rationalize labour laws and improve the ease of doing business.
+Finance Minister Nirmala Sitharaman stated in her 2019 Union Budget speech, "This will ensure that [the] process of registration and filing of returns will get standardised and streamlined.
+With various labour-related definitions being standardised, it is expected that disputes will reduce."
 The Code on Wages is the first of the proposed codes.
 The other three are the Occupational Safety, Health and Working Conditions Code, the Industrial Relations Code, and the Code on Social Security, which have been passed in 2020 but not yet come into force because the date of coming into force is yet to be notified in the official gazette.
+It also extends the provisions of minimum wages and timely payment of wages to employees in both organised and unorganised sectors.